bbehsaz/cyclonovo/README.md

 # CycloNovo: Algorithm for de novo cyclopeptide analysis of high-resolution tandem mass spectra

 CycloNovo is a new algorithm that identifies spectra generated from cyclopeptides in large mass spectrometry datasets.
-Moreover, CycloNovo can de novo sequence the cyclopeptides represented by identified cyclospectra.
+CycloNovo can also de novo sequence the cyclopeptides represented by identified cyclospectra.

 Developed in University of California San Diego, La Jolla, CA, USA